jozzzzep/KeyBinder/README.md

 And you check if this KeyCode is pressed, and if it is, your charactar jumps.
 Now you want to let the player choose a key for Jump.
   - Create a method that takes a KeyCode and assigns it to the Jump key.
+  - Now create a Bind method, that'll start checking for the player input.
   ```csharp

   ```